 But AI will also eliminate many jobs done today by humans -- a major concern to workers, as described in the following sections on benefits and risks of AI.

-Benefits of AI in the enterprise
+What are the benefits of AI in the enterprise?

 Most companies at this juncture are looking to use AI to optimize existing operations rather than radically transform their business models.
 The aforementioned gains in productivity and efficiency are the most cited benefits of implementing AI in the enterprise.